ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 Code analysis is still very unhappy about this.
-In particular it wants us to change the exception definition oneliners into 23-line beasts with four constructors, but in this post I (WE?) would like to keep it brief.
+In particular it wants us to change the exception definition oneliners into 23-line beasts with four constructors, but in this post I would like to keep it brief.

 Rust has an honest type system, so we must be honest with the return type.